Gnarly-Games/python-bridgestream/README.md

 You can encode/decode primitive types, collection of primitives, custom serializers and other BridgeStream's easily and efficiently.

-Check out the [C# implementation](https://github.com/Gnarly-Games/csharp-bridgestream) if you are not a hyper-casual game developer.
+Check out the [C# implementation](https://github.com/Gnarly-Games/csharp-bridgestream) if you love typing.

 Check out the [golang implementation](https://github.com/Gnarly-Games/golang-bridgestream) if ```go
 panic: runtime error: invalid memory address or nil pointer dereference```